jespercockx/agda-core/README.md

 **How is it implemented?** Agda Core is implemented in Agda, naturally.
 It consists of a well-scoped syntax, an environment-based evaluator, a formal definition of the typing and conversion rules, and a derivation-producing type checker.

 **What can I use it for?** First of all, you can appreciate the beauty of the typing rules.
 Secondly, we plan to link Agda Core to the main Agda system as a backend, so you can double-check its results.
 Finally, this project is also intended to serve as a demonstration of how to implement a correct-by-construction type checker for dependent types.

+**How to build it?** Using nix: `nix build .#agda-core-lib`.
+Using system's Agda you'll also need `agda2hs` library and `scope` library.
+You can find the revisions built against in the flake.lock file.